 We also used to hear sometimes that they were from Germany (or some other western country) and we could also fly to Germany (or whichever country) for higher studies if we convert ourselves to their religion.
 Some locals, who looked very much like us used to accompany these foreigners, take them around and explain about everything that was absolutely normal to us but were abnormal or special to those foreigners.
-We used to admire those locals for the way they spoke English so fluently despite being locals and looking just like us or at times darker than us. :)
+We used to admire those locals for the way they spoke English (or for all you know it could have been German) so fluently despite being locals and looking just like us. :)

 Then, here and there, I used to see some foreigners.
 Once, a foreigner had come to our college hostel to meet one of our college mates.
-Even then I didn’t go close to him for the fear of speaking in English.
-Only two or three guys spoke to him and many others surrounded him to watch our friends (the same guys who were studying with us in the same classrooms that we studied in and staying with us in the same hostel that we stayed in) speaking in English, with awestruck amazement.
+Even then I didn’t find it so thrilling to go close to him and shake hands with him.
+Only two or three guys spoke to him and many others surrounded him to watch our friends (the same guys who were studying with us in the same classrooms that we studied in and staying with us in the same hostel that we stayed in) easily speaking with a foreigner, with awestruck amazement.
 Some of you may find it hard to believe it.
 But, that was truly the kind of environment we had.
 I am sure my college mates who are reading this would vouch for it.

 Then, when we went to Kanyakumari as part of NCC inter-collegiate cycle expedition, we saw a few foreigners there and took photographs with them as wished by one of our co-cadets.
 I don’t know why, but this has been a custom with our people for a long time.
 Even there, only one in the entire group spoke a few sentences with them.
-Rest of the crowd was just wondering how he alone could speak such good English.
+The rest of the crowd was just wondering where the hell he learnt to speak that English.
+We never knew the guy had this within him.
 We didn’t even know if they were all English speaking foreigners.
 It was always English that came to our mind when we looked at any westerner.
-It is only now we realize that for most westerners, English is as strange a language as it is for us.
-For some of them, it may be stranger than it is for us.
+It is only now we realize that for most westerners, English is as foreign a language as it is for us.
+For some of them, it may be more foreign than it is for us.

 Then, the first software company where I worked did not have much overseas clients.
 Most of our customers were domestic ones.
 Even the few overseas projects that were executed there were done by the cream of top talents.
 Unfortunately, I was never part of that lot to get an opportunity to work with foreign customers.